cirruslabs/cirrus-ci-docs/docs/guide/windows.md

 !!! warning "Deprecation of 2016 Windows Docker Containers"
     Windows Containers 2019 got many performance improvements and image size optimizations comparing to 2016 version.
-    Therefore Cirrus CI will switch the default `os_version` to `2019` on August 1st 2019 and completely remove support of 2016 Windows Containers on community cluster starting from September 1st 2019.
+    Therefore Cirrus CI will switch the default `os_version` to `2019` on September 16th 2019 and completely remove support of 2016 Windows Containers on community cluster starting from October 1st 2019.

 ```yaml
 windows_container: